 Records are constantly evolving.
 In addition to traditional paper forms, cards, photographs, reports, microfilms, tapes, disks and electronic files.
 Many organizations now utilize email, collaborative social tools, cloud technology and personal mobile devices to conduct business.
-It’s important to consider how all of this information fits into a long-term records management strategy, regardless of format.
+It’s important to consider how all of this information fits into a long-term records management retention schedule and strategy, regardless of format.
 Conducting an information audit allows organizations to see the types of records each department or team creates, making it easier for records managers to evaluate, prioritize and classify information into a retention schedule that encompasses all record types.

 Who creates records?

 Different departments create and use documents differently.
 When developing a comprehensive document management program, it’s critical to consider how each group creates, uses and stores its records so that the retention schedule accommodates the unique needs of each department.
 Consider creating an information governance board that includes representatives from throughout the organization.
 They can help identify the types of documents that are created, as well as how frequently they’re needed and how long they must be saved to develop the appropriate retention periods and storage procedures for each document group.

 What is the lifecycle of our documents or data?

 The lifecycle of a record will vary depending on its legal and operational value.
 Federal, state and local regulations will usually help determine how long a certain record type must be saved, however, internal policies may also affect the length of the retention period.
 Retention schedules should not be created based on individual records but for groups of records.
 A classification system allows businesses to organize records with other related or like records—ones that have similar retention needs—so they can be filed, used and evaluated together.

 With a digital document management solution, organizations can automate retention schedules and capture documents as they’re created, placing them in the correct retention group and monitoring the progress throughout their lifetimes.